A Simple "Motivation" Can Enhance Reinforcement Finetuning of Large Reasoning Models: Experiment

 \subsection{Experimental Setup}

-\paragraph{Models and RL algorithm} We conducted the motivation-enhanced experiments with Qwen2.5 series~\citep{yang2024qwen2} as the startpoint.
-We used the Qwen2.5-7B-Instruct model as the startpoint model and use GRPO as the RL algorithm for reinforcement finetuning.
-Qwen2.5-7B-Instruct is a widely used LLM in the research community with a moderate size of 7 billion parameters.
-Qwen2.5-7B-Instruct is capable of powerful instruct-following for reasoning tasks, which is considered important for reinforcement finetuning of LLMs~\citep{guo2025deepseek}.
-GRPO is an effective and efficient reinforcement learning algorithm for LLMs finetuning, which is suitable for our experiments to demonstrate the effectiveness of \texttt{MeRF} and RLVR baseline in the reinforcement finetuning process without demanding excessive computational resources.
+\paragraph{Models and RL Algorithm.} We conducted the experiments with Qwen2.5 series~\citep{yang2024qwen2} and DeepSeek-R1-Distill series~\citep{guo2025deepseek}, including: Qwen2.5-7B-Base, Qwen2.5-7B-Instruct, Qwen2.5-7B-Instruct-1M, Qwen2.5-14B-Instruct, DeepSeek-R1-Distill-Qwen-1.5B, DeepSeek-R1-Distill-Llama-8B.
+The models are across different model sizes, model families, and instruction-tuning stages, allowing us to comprehensively evaluate the effectiveness of \textbf{MeRF} in enhancing reinforcement finetuning of LLMs.
+We use GRPO as the RL algorithm for reinforcement finetuning.
+GRPO is an effective and efficient reinforcement learning algorithm for LLMs finetuning, which is suitable for our experiments to demonstrate the effectiveness of \textbf{MeRF} and RLVR baseline in the reinforcement finetuning process without demanding excessive computational resources.

-\paragraph{Dataset} We evaluate our method on the K\&K logic puzzle dataset.
-The K\&K dataset contains 7 different difficulty levels of logic puzzles, with ranging from 2 people to 8 people in the task.
+\paragraph{Dataset.} We evaluate \textbf{MeRF} on K\&K~(Logic Puzzles), MATH benchmarks: AIME24\&25, AMC23, MATH500~\citep{lightman2023let}, and CountDown~(Number Game)~\citep{tinyzero}.
+The K\&K dataset contains 7 different difficulty levels of logic puzzles, ranging from 2 people to 8 people in the task.
 We utilize the 3 to 7 people puzzles for training, the corresponding test set for in-domain evaluation, and the 2 and 8 people puzzles for out-of-distribution~(OOD) evaluation.
 There are 900 samples for training in each difficulty level and 100 samples for evaluation.
-The total number of samples in the training set is 4500, and 700 samples in the evaluation set.

-\paragraph{Other Implementation Details} We implement our method with VeRL~\citep{sheng2024hybridflow} and Logic-RL~\citep{xie2025logic} codebase.
-We use the Qwen2.5-7B-Instruct model as the startpoint and conduct the reinforcement finetuning with batch zise of 16, learning rate of 1e-6, 2 epochs of training.
-We use the rollout framework of Vllm~\citep{kwon2023efficient} for sampling the outputs of the model.
-The group size of GRPO is set to 8, clip range is set to 0.2, and the KL penalty is set to 0.001.
+The total number of samples in the training set is 4500, and 700 samples for evaluation.
+For MATH benchmarks, we follow the previous work~\citep{yu2025dapo}, using a subset of the DAPO-Math-17K dataset for training and evaluating on AIME24\&25, AMC23, and MATH500.
+We modify the original prompt of the training data for motivation design.
+For CountDown, we follow the previous work~\citep{tinyzero}, using the same training and evaluation set.
+CountDown is a number game, where the model needs to use the given numbers and arithmetic operations to reach the target number.
+The given numbers can only be used once, and the number of given numbers is 3 or 4 in our experiments.